There are two base emotions – fear and love. How do fear and love play out in your parenting?

 Fear-based parenting views the child as “manipulative and attention seeking”.
 Love-based parenting recognises that all behaviour arises from a need (physical, emotional, intellectual), and sometimes behaviour is a way of attempting to make a connection with a parent.

-Fear-based parenting emphasises the need for discipline and punishment.
+Fear-based parenting emphasises the need for punishment.
 Love-based parenting emphasises the need for guidance, education, and relationship.

 Fear-based parenting seeks revenge or payback for a child’s behaviour.
 Love-based parenting seeks belonging and connection for the child.

 Fear-based parenting notices “bad” behaviour.
 Love-based parenting notices mistaken behaviour (Dan Gartrell).

 When we move from fear-based parenting to love-based parenting we move from ME (parent’s agenda) to WE (parent and child together).
 It is no longer us versus them.

 In fear-based parenting the parent reacts.
 In love-based parenting the parent responds.
 In times of high emotion, the parent remembers to Stop-Breathe-Think-then Do.

 In fear-based parenting the child’s feeling are dismissed.
 In love-based parenting the child’s feelings are acknowledged.